Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

   displays a site
 - The meaning "viewport width" and its connection to the monitor size that displays a site
 - An understanding of the file formats (and extensions) used to store images used on a web site
 - The knowledge of the similarities and differences between lossy and lossless image compression
 - An understanding of now image bit-depth relates the quality of an image displayed on a site
 - Knowledge of the trade-offs associated with methods for organizing web media into a gallery

+## Chapter Six: Using CSS for Layout

+- An understanding of the term "normal flow" and how it influences the layout of web elements
+- The ability to classify different HTML tags as being either block-level or inline elements
+- Knowledge of both replaced inline and non-replaced inline elements and how they are placed
+- Understanding of the similarities and differences associated with relative and absolute position
+- The ability to write, understand, and debug CSS source code that positions HTML elements
+- The knowledge of the reasons why it may be advantageous to put elements in a fixed position
+- How to float HTML elements in either the entire web site or in a specific container
+- The ability to understand and debug CSS source code that overlays and hides HTML elements
+- A high-level understanding of the reasons why modern web sites need multicolumn layouts
+- The similarities and differences between the terms "fixed layout" and "fluid layout"
+- Knowledge of the problems associated with viewing a web site that has a fixed or fluid layout
+- Understanding the term "viewport width" and know why it is critical in web development
+- The viewport widths for browsers that would run on desktop, laptop, and mobile devices
+- Knowledge of the key principles and trade-offs associated with responsive web design
+- An understanding of how media queries support the implementation of mobile-ready sites
+- Examples of CSS frameworks (e.g., Bootstrap) that support responsive web design
+- Examples of the key features provided by CSS frameworks (e.g., grid-based content layout)